solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-01-08 [Ask Bob Rankin: Can You Sell Your Digital Soul for Cash?](https://askbobrankin.com/can_you_sell_your_digital_soul_for_cash.html)

 2019-01-06 [The Guardian: Together we can thwart the big-tech data grab.
 Here’s how](https://www.theguardian.com/commentisfree/2019/jan/07/big-tech-data-internet)
+* "Called Solid, it is **based around personal online data stores, or Pods, that contain the wealth of information people generate, and are their exclusive property**.
+This means they can allow access to particular elements of their data from particular services as they see fit, and move their data from app to app instead of surrendering it (imagine, for example, being able to move between social networks, taking your lists of friends and followers with you).
+Berners-Lee and his people are also working on a new kind of digital assistant they have named Charlie, the raison d’être of which is the careful use of personal information, to make individual lives easier and better, rather than the idea of using it to sell us things (“Charlie works for you; Charlie doesn’t work for Google or Amazon”)."

 2019-01-04 [The Telegraph: Microsoft tests project to hand people control over their online data](https://www.telegraph.co.uk/technology/2019/01/04/microsoft-tests-project-hand-people-control-online-data/)